If you suffer from eye allergies, you are probably very familiar with the persistent discomfort of red, watery, itchy eyes.

 But how can you know if you have allergies?

-Common Signs of Eye Allergies: Persistent Redness and Discomfort
+Usual Signs of Eye Allergy: Continual Redness and Discomfort

 Eye allergies often cause the white of your eye or inner eyelid to become red and inflamed.
 You may also notice a clear, watery discharge from your eyes.
 This is sometimes referred to as "allergic conjunctivitis."